Gabrielle-Bocquaire/m1-R-T/index_2.md

 |-------|--------------------|---------------------|----------------------|
 | Female  | No               | No                 | OK                 |

+>>**important**:
 >>  Note that Silvester lives with a male cat, Tigger but she is not fond of sharing her territory with other cats.
+So, it will be better not to have another companion at home!